 Desiderio, meaning ‘desired one’, belongs to the Cuban bandleader and actor, Desiderio Alberto “Desi” Arnaz y de Acha III.
 A major plus point of this name is the nickname Desi.

-Elian is a Spanish name imported from Cuba.
+Elian is a vibrant Spanish name imported from Cuba.
 It came into the mainstream via the news surrounding a Cuban boy named Elian Gonzalez.
 Elian means ‘the Lord is my God’.

 This is a classic Latin name that’s used widely in Cuba and at several other places.
 It may have fallen a few places in the last few years, but still sounds fresh.
 Ernesto means ‘determined’.